SBDKsama/Election_Narratives_Team_B/README.md

 Then, we also included all the visualization code in this file, and you can find them either in the [`result`](./result/) folder or in the rest of the code cells in `main_code.ipynb`.

 #### [`analyze_sentiment.ipynb`](./code/analyze_sentiment.ipynb)
+This particular file is dedicated to conducting sentiment analysis for the project.
+It utilizes the Natural Language Toolkit (nltk) library, employing a Lexicon-based Approach where words are pre-classified as positive or negative.
+The contents of emails_extracted.json are analyzed to categorize each email's sentiment as positive, negative, or neutral.
+For additional insights and visual representations, refer to the [`deliverables`](./deliverables/) folder and [`main_code.ipynb`](./code/main_code.ipynb).

 #### [`gemeni.py`](./code/gemini.py)
+This file is integral to the project's objective of uncovering political narratives and misinformation.
+It engages the custom classes `Scrapper` and `Gemini` from the `utils` module, indicating a tailored approach for scraping and processing data.
+The script parses `emails_extracted.json` to discern prevalent themes and potential misinformation circulated by different political parties, possibly by detecting specific keywords or patterns.
+This file also includes how we solve these two questions:

+1. What themes or narratives is each political party pushing?
+Does this change by state?
+2. What misinformation or conspiracy theories are different political parties pushing?

+Further elucidation and visualization of the results may be available in the [`deliverables`](./deliverables/) folder and [`main_code.ipynb`](./code/main_code.ipynb).

 #### [`check_trend.ipynb`](./code/check_trend.ipynb)
+Lastly, this file is related to the last question, which tries to find out how the sentiments of emails are changed or not in different time periods.
+Further elucidation and visualization of the results may be available in the [`deliverables`](./deliverables/) folder and [`main_code.ipynb`](./code/main_code.ipynb).

 # Getting Started